Hmd02/Spring-LogInSystem/README.md

 # LogInSystem Backend

-This repository contains the backend system for user authentication and password management using Spring Boot and PostgreSQL.
-It offers APIs for user signup, login, and password reset.
+The `LogInSystem Backend` is a robust and secure solution for user authentication and password management, built using Spring Boot and PostgreSQL.
+It provides a set of powerful APIs that can be easily integrated into your web or mobile application to handle user registration, login, and password reset.

 ## Table of Contents